What type of content do you primarily create?

 Podcast recording software FAQs

-What is the best platform to record a podcast on?
+What is the best program to record a podcast?

 Can I record a podcast for free?

 You don’t need money to record a podcast.
-With free podcast recording tools like Descript and Squadcast, you can invite guests and record a high-quality show.
+With free podcast recording tools like Descript and SquadCast, you can invite guests and record a high-quality show for free.

 What do podcasters use to record audio?